Maidenfan78/chemfetch-mobile-expo/README.md

 **Options:**

-- Scan QR code with Expo Go app (iOS/Android)
+- Scan QR code with Expo Go app on Android
-- Press `i` to open iOS Simulator
 - Press `a` to open Android Emulator
+- iOS development coming in future release

 ### 4. Build for Production